Scott is an international human rights lawyer who represents claimants around the world.

-With over a decade of experience in human rights investigation and litigation, Scott has represented clients in matters focusing on mass atrocities, media freedom, and digital privacy.
+With over a decade of experience in human rights investigation and litigation, Scott has represented clients in matters focusing on mass atrocities, environmental threats, media freedom, and digital privacy.

-Samathanam v.
-Rajapaksa, in which Hausfeld represents a Canadian torture survivor who was subjected to three years of arbitrary detention and abuse in Sri Lanka under the authority of Gotabaya Rajapaksa, a U.S. citizen and former Defense Secretary of the island nation.
+- Samathanam v.
+Rajapaksa – In which Hausfeld represents a group of Sri Lankan torture survivors under the Torture Victim Protection Act who allege they were subjected to years of arbitrary detention and abuse in Sri Lanka under the authority of Gotabaya Rajapaksa, at the time a U.S. citizen and Defense Secretary of the island nation.

 George Washington University Law School, J.D., with high honors and Order of the Coif, 2012